 Welcome to Robert’s website…..

 He is a successful recording artist and is particularly highly regarded for his solo recordings for Naxos.
 His account of Finzi’s Clarinet Concerto won Classic CD Magazine’s ‘Best Concerto Recording’ Award and was selected as BBC Radio 3’s recommended version in ‘Building a Library’, whilst his recording of Bax Sonatas was shortlisted for a Gramophone Award.
 His recording of Messiaen’s ‘Quartet for the End of Time’ with the Gould Trio was praised by BBC Music Magazine as the ‘best modern account’ of this monumental work.
+His latest disc ‘Contrasts’ was described by the Guardian as “a little gem”.

 The Corbridge Chamber Music Festival takes place in August each year and is firmly established as the premiere Summer Chamber Music Festival in the North-East.